ayortanli/kafka-with-springboot/README.md

 - For each example, just activate related commented lines in *Application.java*.
 - Spring boot can inject properties from YAML files by default when they are defined in resource/application.yml.
 Properties like Kafka initial lookup server address, topic names, and etc. are defined there.
 - KafkaProducerConfig and KafkaConsumerConfig classes contains base configurations for Kafka.
-- There is also a dummy rest controller, if you wish to play Kafka in rest calls.
+- There is also a dummy rest controller, if you wish to play with Kafka in rest calls.

 ### 3. Simple Kafka Messaging Example
 First Create a test topic to use with the example.